Skip to main content

 Fulton

-The National Museum of Denmark and Hvide Sande Shipyard have been working together for more than three decades to maintain the historic schooner Fulton af Marstal.
+The National Museum of Denmark and Hvide Sande Shipyard have been working together for more than three decades to maintain the historic three masted schooner Fulton af Marstal.

 The partnership was initiated in the winter of 1991/92 when the National Museum of Denmark, which owns the 1915 schooner, and the Fulton Foundation were looking for a shipyard capable of restoring and maintaining wooden ships.